Make sure these 4 scenic South African birding spots are on your list this year.

 The West Coast National Park is best known for the large numbers of migrant waders that crowd the mudflats during summer.
 These can be easily observed from the well-positioned bird hides, offering local birders an excellent chance of finding rarities.

-READ MORE: West Coast birding spots
+You also might like: West Coast birding spots

 Karoo National Park

 The mountainous Karoo National Park near the regional centre of Beaufort West (five hours’ drive on the N1 from Cape Town), provides a representative cross-section of Karoo birding.
 Apart from being a very worthwhile birding destination, it serves as an excellent stage post en route from Cape Town to Johannesburg.